itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     \end{align*}

 Look closer to the matrix :math:`U` that we got.
-Outer product just repeat vector 4 times with the same or inversed value.
+Outer product just repeats vector 4 times with the same or inversed values.
-First and third column (or row, it doesn't metter, because matrix is symmetric) are exacly the same as the input vector.
+First and third columns (or rows, it doesn't matter, because matrix is symmetrical) are exacly the same as the input vector.
 The second and fourth are also the same, but with an opposite sign.
-That's beause in the vector :math:`u` we have 1 on the first and third places and -1 on the other.
+That's because in the vector :math:`u` we have 1 on the first and third places and -1 on the other.

 To make weight from the :math:`U` matrix, we need to remove ones from the diagonal.